 Purpose of TFTPTFTP was developed in the 1970s for computers lacking sufficient memory or disk space to provide full FTP support.
-Today, TFTP is also found on both consumer broadband routers and commercial routers such as those from Cisco.
+Today, TFTP is also found on both consumer broadband routers and commercial network routers.
 Home network administrators sometimes use TFTP to upgrade their router firmware, while professional administrators may also use TFTP to distribute software across corporate networks.

 How TFTP WorksLike FTP, TFTP uses client and server software to make connections between two devices.
 From a TFTP client, individual files can be copied (uploaded) to or downloaded from the server.
 TFTP uses UDP for transporting data.